YasinsSE/AI-Glasses/README.md

 - Offline Speech-to-Text for command recognition (button-activated)
 - Offline Text-to-Speech for continuous guidance
 - Route computation using preprocessed OpenStreetMap data
-- Dijkstra-based pathfinding adapted for pedestrian networks
+- A* based pathfinding adapted for pedestrian networks
 - Continuous localization using GPS and IMU fusion
 - Real-time adaptation of navigation and warning outputs